Banana Joe (film): Production

 The script to this movie was written by Bud Spencer himself, under his civilian name Carlo Pedersoli.
 Parts of the movie were filmed in Cartagena, Colombia, and included extras from Cartagena.

 Home media

 A DVD and Blu-ray version was released in 2013.

 Reception

 A retrospective review described the film as a "libertarian epic".
 Another commentator found it brought "a light and cautious breeze of cheerful anarchism".
-Il Corriere della Serra lists it among Spencer's cult films, while La Repubblica called the theme song, "unforgettable".
+Il Corriere della Sera lists it among Spencer's cult films, while La Repubblica called the theme song, "unforgettable".

 FilmDienst was critical of the film, stating, "Bud Spencer film with fewer fights than usual, but also only a few funny ideas."
 El País called it "a mess with a tropical atmosphere (...), poorly directed by the Italian Steno".